Key dates in the history of the European tool manufacturers’ association CEO:

 Introduction of new statutes (2nd generation), which allow companies‘ direct memberships.

 Introduction of new statutes (3rd generation) which regulate direct membership, subscription schemes and voting rights.
 Enlargement of the working group activities.
-The General Secretariat moves back to Remscheid.
-CEO Economic Committee abolished
+The General Secretariat moves to Remscheid.

 The past CEO Presidents